slatedocs/slate/source/includes/_custom_fields.md

 Here's the example of the JSON request and response that you may get when submitting a GET request

-Remember, you can see examples in the dark area to the right.
+### PAT Support
+Supported - if the user has the permissions to customize fields

 ## GET a specific custom field in your project